-Palestinian dead as Israel shells Gaza after officer wounded
+Israeli shelling kills Gaza militant after officer wounded

-JERUSALEM (AP) — Israeli shelling of the Gaza Strip has left one Palestinian dead and two others wounded after an Israeli soldier was shot along the border of the coastal enclave.
+GAZA CITY, Gaza Strip (AP) — Israeli shelling of the Gaza Strip on Tuesday killed a Palestinian militant and wounded four others shortly after an Israeli soldier was shot on the border of the coastal enclave, authorities said.
+The violence escalated tensions at a sensitive time for both Gaza’s Hamas rulers and Israel.

-The Israeli military said Tuesday that an officer was lightly wounded “during a riot in the southern Gaza Strip” and that Israeli tanks struck a Hamas militant position in response.
+The Israeli military said that an officer was lightly wounded after a bullet hit his helmet “during a riot in the southern Gaza Strip” and that Israeli tanks struck a Hamas militant position in response.

-The Gaza health ministry confirmed that a 24-year-old man was killed and two others were wounded in the shelling.
+The Gaza health ministry confirmed that a 24-year-old man was killed and four others were injured, one seriously, in the shelling.

-Tuesday’s incident comes at a sensitive time for both Gaza’s Hamas rulers and Israel, which is about to allow Qatar to transfer a third batch of funds for Hamas to pay salaries for civil servants.
+Mahmoud al-Nabahin was a member of Hamas’ armed wing known as the Qassam Brigades, the group said in a statement.

 Most Read Nation & World Stories